Dr. Maha Mohammed Gashlan MD, ABP

 "If you believe in yourself and have dedication and pride, you'll be a winner!"

 Dr. Maha Gashlan is a distinguished pediatric neurologist with 25 years of experience, specializing in epilepsy, headaches, neurodevelopmental disorders, and neonatal neurology.
 She obtained her medical degree from King Abdulaziz University and completed her fellowship in pediatric neurology at the University of Ottawa.
+A respected member of the American Academy of Neurology and the American Epilepsy Society, Dr. Gashlan has contributed to numerous research studies in pediatric epilepsy and neuromuscular disease, advancing the field with her insights and expertise.

-Her patient care philosophy centers around providing comprehensive, compassionate care for children and their families, with a strong dedication to improving patient outcomes.
-Dr. Gashlan is particularly praised for her empathetic approach and commitment to educating and empowering families about neurological health.
+Her patient care philosophy centers on providing comprehensive, compassionate care for children and their families, with a strong dedication to improving patient outcomes.
+Dr. Gashlan is particularly praised for her empathetic approach and her commitment to educating and empowering families about neurological health.
+In addition to her clinical work, she actively participates in community outreach programs and health awareness initiatives, promoting education and support for pediatric neurological conditions.

 Pediatric Neurology Fellowship – University of Ottawa (1996 – 1999)